faenrandir/a_careful_examination/documents/book_of_mormon/quoting_fake_mark.md

 ### Conclusion

 Moroni states that Jesus spoke to the disciples in the New World using the exact verbiage from a section of Mark that most scholars believe is a later addition to the book of Mark.
-If the original ending of Mark is indeed spurious, then such an occurrence may be dismissed in a number of ways: perhaps Joseph was merely playing loose with the translation in that instance ([like with deutero-Isaiah](https://www.reddit.com/r/exmormon/comments/398r83/how_deuteroisaiah_ended_up_in_the_book_of_mormon/)) or perhaps the later addition was _somehow_ reflective of words Jesus actually spoke in the New World.[^mormondialogue]  Regardless, a dubious ending would add some weight to the modern origin model of the Book of Mormon and somewhat undermine the modern model.
+If the original ending of Mark is indeed spurious, then such an occurrence may be dismissed in a number of ways: perhaps Joseph was merely playing loose with the translation in that instance ([like with deutero-Isaiah](https://www.reddit.com/r/exmormon/comments/398r83/how_deuteroisaiah_ended_up_in_the_book_of_mormon/)) or perhaps the later addition was _somehow_ reflective of words Jesus actually spoke in the New World.[^mormondialogue]  Regardless, a dubious ending would add some weight to the modern origin model of the Book of Mormon and somewhat undermine an ancient origin model.
 However, given that there is some disagreement among scholars on the authenticity of the ending of Mark though, conclusions based on this scholarship alone should probably be considered tentative.

 ### References: